Lex4hex/secured-shop/README.md

  or trusted:secret login/password combination`
  - For simplicity OAuth default tables located in the same schema
  - You can edit access and refresh token validity in `oauth_client_details` table
- - To access REST API secured actions you have to provide access token in request params ``access_token=c15de2f5-d7ec-4948-82ac-07ba2d1fb27d``
+ - To access REST API secured actions you have to provide access token in request params e.g.
+ ``access_token=c15de2f5-d7ec-4948-82ac-07ba2d1fb27d``
+ But without Authorization header.

 ## REST actions